slugboot1880/Project_Harmony/README.md

 Usage
 After installation, you can navigate to http://127.0.0.1:5000/ in your browser.

-Register a new user account.

-Set up your company's Chart of Accounts.

-Begin creating and posting journal entries for your business transactions.

-Generate financial reports to view your company's performance.

-Collaborating on Project Harmony
-This project is set up for collaboration, and we welcome contributions!
-To ensure a smooth workflow for everyone, regardless of where they are in the world, please follow these guidelines.

 Workflow
 Pick an Issue: Go to the Issues tab on GitHub.
 Find an open issue you'd like to work on and assign it to yourself, or create a new one if you have a new idea.
 This prevents multiple people from working on the same thing.